KhronosGroup/VulkanSC-Loader/BUILD.md

   cmake --build .
 ```

+To update the dependencies for Vulkan SC the `--api vulkansc` option must be
+passed to the `update_deps.py` command.

 ##### Notes About the Manual Option

 - You may need to adjust some of the CMake options based on your platform.
 See